nmwsharp/polyscope-docs/source/structures/point_cloud/basics.md

 The locations of the points in a point cloud can be updated with the member function `updatePointPositions(newPositions)`.
 All quantities will be preserved.
 Changing the _number_ of points in the cloud is not supported, you will need to register a new cloud (perhaps with the same name to overwrite this one).

-??? func "`#!cpp void PointCloud::updatePointPositions(const std::vector<glm::vec3>& newPositions)`"
+??? func "`#!cpp void PointCloud::updatePointPositions(const V& newPositions)`"

     Update the point positions in a point cloud structure.

-    - `pointPositions` is the new 3D point locations.
+    - `newPositions` is the vector array of 3D point locations.
+The type should be [adaptable](/data_adaptors) to an array of `float`-valued 3-vectors.
 The length must be equal to the current number of points.

-    **TODO:** Make this use the adaptors and create a 2D variant so it can accept all the types the initial constructor can.
+    Note: `updatePointPositions2D` exists with the same signature.
+See [2D data](/features/2D_data).